 Leather Industry Associations

-COTANCE represents the European Leather Industry in the EU and at international level.
+COTANCE represents the European leather industry in the EU and at international level.
 It is the network of European leather producers’ associations and connects with over 95% of all the region’s tanneries.
-COTANCE celebrated in 2019, 50 years developing active coordination policies in the areas of trade, ESG, R&D+I, as well as education & training and image & communications.
+In 2019 COTANCE celebrated 50 years developing active coordination policies in the areas of trade, ESG, R&D+I, as well as education & training, and image & communications.

-The Leather & Hide Council of America (L&HCA) was established in 2020 following the merger of two of the US’ oldest industry associations, the United States Hide Skin and Leather Association, founded in 1979, and the Leather Industries of America, founded in 1917.
+The Leather & Hide Council of America (L&HCA) was established in 2020 following the merger of two of the US’s oldest industry associations, the United States Hide Skin and Leather Association, founded in 1979, and the Leather Industries of America, founded in 1917.
 The result was a powerful new voice for the sector, a trade body representing the interests of some 75 member companies, large and small, ranging from meat packers and hide processors, to leather tanners and finished leather goods producers, in the US and around the world.

 Leather UK is committed to protecting the unique identity of leather as a sustainable and beautiful product and working together as one united sector to promote the UK leather brand at home and abroad.